The Four Positions

 How to use this

-On every passage page, Christos presents all three of these positions at their strongest.
+On every passage page, Christos presents all four of these positions at their strongest.
 You will see how each tradition reads the Greek text, what arguments they make, and what the strongest counterargument to each view is.

 Your job is not to pick the most familiar position and skip the others.
 Your job is to evaluate the arguments — to test each reading against the text, to apply interpretive principles consistently, and to follow the evidence where it leads, even when it's uncomfortable.